Your Relationship Is Making the Postpartum Depression Worse

 What Breaks the Cycle

-In my experience, the shift almost never comes from one person changing their behavior.
-It comes from both people being able to see the pattern they are inside, at the same time, in the same room, and understanding that the pattern is the problem, not each other.
+In my experience, the shift rarely comes from one person changing their behavior.
+It comes from both of you being able to see the pattern you are inside, at the same time, in the same room and understanding that the pattern is the problem.
+Not each other.

-The moment I described earlier, the partner who says they haven't felt like a partner in months, is not a complaint when it lands correctly, and it is an opening.
-Reaching that opening usually requires someone naming what is underneath the exchange first.
+The moment I described earlier, when you say you have not felt like a partner in months, does not land as a complaint when the room is ready for it.
+It lands as an opening.
+Reaching that opening requires someone naming what is underneath the exchange first.

-What I hear most often is something like: "It feels like anything I say will be the wrong thing.
+What I hear back sounds something like: "It feels like anything I say will be the wrong thing.
 She already looks disappointed before I even open my mouth.
 I tell myself to stay out of the way."

 If You're Reading This at 2 A.M.

 You are probably not here because everything is fine.
-Something has been off for a while and you are trying to understand it well enough to do something about it.
+Something has been off for a while and you are trying to understand it well enough to do something with it.

-If you are the partner without PPD, the one who has been trying and hitting walls, the most important thing I can tell you is this: what you are experiencing is not evidence that the relationship is broken.
-It is evidence that you are both inside something that is bigger than either of you right now.
-The person you love is not choosing distance.
-Their nervous system is rationing.
-That does not solve the problem, but it changes what you reach for next.
+If you are the partner without PPD, the one who has been trying and hitting walls, the most important thing I can tell you is this: both of you are inside something bigger than either of you right now.
+The depression is using what your partner would normally bring to connection.
+Knowing that does not fix anything immediately, but it changes what the distance means and that changes what you reach for next.

-If you are the person with PPD, reading this and recognizing the patterns, the shame that comes with it is part of the condition, not a fair assessment of who you are.
-The depression is not your fault.
-Its effect on the relationship is not your fault either.
-The fact that you are here, at whatever hour this is, trying to understand it: that matters.
+If you are the person with PPD reading this and recognizing these patterns, the shame you are carrying is part of the condition.
+The depression arrived in your relationship without your permission.
+What it has done to the people you love is not a reflection of who you are.
+The fact that you are here, at whatever hour this is, trying to understand it, that is not a small thing.

 Postpartum Depression and Relationship Problems: Your Questions Answered